Divide-By-0/blog/content/posts/travel.md

       - **Shimokitazawa**: Haven't been yet, reportedly good thrift shopping district.
       - **Maid Cafe**: Some of them (we went to maidreamin) have more gimmicks like dancing and singing too.
       - **Womb Shibuya**: Haven't been yet.
 I'm not usually a club or party sort of guy, but a friend said that this spot has the most insane club lighting setup he's ever seen.
       - **[Space Nekoana](https://goo.gl/maps/sinckUSKNY4EzNf88)**: This quirky izakaya is inside a chef's messy home, and has mostly chatty regulars and two cats.
 Found via [this video about Kyoto](https://youtu.be/7zZLSdO8Of4?t=854).
 I went once on a Saturday night, but the owner was too drunk to cook.
 There are no reservations but seems to be open most evenings.
-Even though the space is a bit dirty, I think it's still quite interesting to get a sense of the kind of person runs such a thing, and get to talk to Japanese folks who actually want to socialize.
+Even though the space is a bit dirty and I maybe wouldn't recommend the hygiene, I think it's still quite interesting to get a sense of the kind of person runs such a thing, and get to talk to Japanese folks who actually want to socialize.
-      - **TeamLabs**: Haven't been yet.
-This immersive art display is on the top of every Tokyo travel list ever.
+      - **TeamLabs**: This immersive art display is incredibly pretty and bold -- room-size mirrors, barefoot exhibits in water, and generally reactive and expansive art.
       - **Ueno Cat Van**: Haven't been yet.
 Apparently in Tokyo at night, outside the Monument to Kushibuchi Nobumoto around 9-11pm, there is a van labeled "The Cat Van" (in Japanese) that parks there, and a ton of cats just wander around the temple grounds.
       - **Replica Food Experience**: I haven't tried this yet, but I'm obsessed with how all the restaurants have realistic 3D plastic clones of their meals.
 Apparently you can make some of your own at [places like this near Asakusa](https://goo.gl/maps/k2tZZiz4cJcSn9u8A?coh=178572&entry=tt).
       - **[Nara Deer Park](https://goo.gl/maps/qMaEzcbdeaBJ4hC36?coh=178572&entry=tt)**: Haven't been yet, apparently you can hang out with hundreds of deer here that bow back to you.
 [Thanks to this random video for the rec](https://youtu.be/sgO555H0XFk?t=129).